The Dangers Of A Single Story Transcript

 The Role of Education in Combating Single Stories

 Education plays a critical role in equipping individuals with the tools to critically analyze information and recognize the dangers of single stories.
-Educational institutions have a responsibility to foster critical thinking skills and promote cultural understanding.
+Educational institutions have a responsibility to build critical thinking skills and promote cultural understanding.

 Curriculum Development